Location - Tully, Far North Queensland, Australia

 Distance - 5 km return

-This well-worn track takes hikers through tropical rainforest and eucalyptus scrub, climbing up the ridgeline to the summit where they will enjoy panoramic views of Tully township and a mosaic of cane and banana farms, the coastline and islands.
-Mt Tyson rises 687 m behind the town.
+Mount Tyson rises 687 m behind the town.
+This well-worn track takes hikers through tropical rainforest and eucalyptus scrub, climbing up the ridgeline to the summit where they will enjoy panoramic views of Tully township, Mount Mackay, Tully Gorge National Park, the Cassowary Coast, islands, and a mosaic of cane and banana farms.

-The first good view comes up after around 45 minutes and is known as "Flat Rock" at 570 m provides a lookout over Tully and the surrounding district.
-The "summit" comes up in another 15 minutes where the trail ends with great views over the "Scout's Rock" pinnacle.
-It is a reasonably strenuous walk but on a clear day both vantage points make the hike worthwhile.
+A steep climb up the rough track brings you to the first good view.
+"Scouts Rock", as known as "Flat Rock", is at 570 m elevation comes up after around 45 minutes.
+This vantage point provides a lookout over Tully and the surrounding district.
+The "summit" comes up in another 15 minutes where the trail ends with great views over the pinnacle.
+It is a reasonably strenuous walk but on a clear day, both vantage points make the hike worthwhile.

 What to take

 - 1-3 litres of water per person (no water on trail)

 Access to the walking track is from the council park at the end of Brannigan Street near the large water tank.
 The is difficult to walk and takes up to three hours.
 It is recommended for experienced hikers with a reasonable level of fitness.